 It distills the essence of NDN into one emoji.

 I'm not going to explain, and you just have to see it yourself.

-Then, install relevant NDNts packages via NPM, and you can start coding.
+Then, install relevant NDNts packages via NPM or nightly build, and you can start coding.

 Thanks and good luck!